vmleon/oci-hello-loganalytics/README.md

 echo $OCI_REGION
 ```

-Tenancy for `tenancy_ocid`:
+Tenancy:

 ```
 echo $OCI_TENANCY
 ```

-If using the root compartment (trials) for `compartment_ocid` set the tenancy as well, otherwise, use the specific OCID compartment:
+> If using the root compartment (trials) for `compartment_ocid` set the `OCI_TENANCY` value as well, otherwise, use the specific OCID compartment:
+>

-> What to search for a specific compartment id by name?
-Replace `<COMPARTMENT_NAME>` by the name.
+> Do you want to search for a specific compartment by name?
+Use the following command and replace `<COMPARTMENT_NAME>` by the name of the compartment.
 > ```
 > oci iam compartment list \
 >   --all \